wasabi-peanut/5e-Combat-Manager/README.md

 * Initiative tracker (characters involved in an encounter are automatically sorted by initiative roll)
 * Stat-tracking grid (tracks XP, AC, HP, and conditions of your PCs or monsters)
 * Handy reference links
-   * Open MM to correct page
+   * Open MM PDF to correct page
    * Search Roll20 Compendium, D20 SRD, or Google for the spell
-   * Open 4d10 (0000-1000) Random Magical Effect PDF
 * Onboard composite face generator
    * Generate hundreds of faces automatically, and customize important characters with some really cool conditional formatting
    * Generation and storage of randomized faces per NPC